dataLanced/dataLanced.Github.io/Healthcare_Project.md

 "Patient **2383** was **Caucasian** and **was** readmitted.
 They had **21** medications and **32** lab procedures."

-Using a combination of `CONCAT` and `CASE`, we will be able to generate multiple summaries like this
+Using a combination of `CONCAT` and `CASE`, we will be able to generate multiple summaries like this.
+Here is the query and the output below:

 <img src="images/SQL Healthcare Project/query11.png?raw=true"/>
 <img src="images/SQL Healthcare Project/output9.png?raw=true"/>